Table of Contents

 Was it part of their nature, or did the attention and expectations influence their personalities?
 The famous and infamous have always served as vessels for public sentiment.
 Hence it’s plausible, but hard to determine.

 At the end of the day, businesses need to learn that founders are necessary.
-If anything, we should be tolarant of founders with strange or extreme traits.
+If anything, we should be tolerant of founders with strange or extreme traits.
 We need people with the audacity to lead us beyond incrementalism.

 But most importantly, it’s the team that matters.
 Founders shine because they can bring the best work out of everybody in the company.